Clients & Cases

-Here’s an example of a construction dispute that, on the face of it, appeared simple and straightforward.
-But for our clients it turned out to be far from simple, for our client and other parties
+Here’s an example of a construction dispute that, on the face of it, appeared straightforward.
+It turned out to be far from simple, for our client and the other parties involved.

 A main contractor entered into a traditional contract to build a factory with office accommodation, a large automated manufacturing floor and chilled warehouse facilities.
 The project was contracted to be completed in 14 months.
 The mechanical and electrical installation was to be carried out by nominated sub-contractors selected by the Architect.
 The project was completed eight months late by the contractor, and the employer suffered loss and expense as a result.